 A successful proposal should explain how these desired outcomes shall be accomplished.
-The outcomes would not simple be numbers but, nevertheless, must be measurable and must be obtainable by the population that is served.
-The successful applicant should also indicate the projected number of youth to be served, separately for both the in-school and out of school components, for each county they are proposing to serve.
+The outcomes must be measurable and must be obtainable by the population that is served.
+The successful applicant should also indicate the projected number of youths to be served, separately for both the in-school and out of school components.